Duration: 9:00am until 5:30pm; Tuesday, Friday, Sunday – year round

 Please note: There will be days when this product offering will automatically upgrade to wine tastings in the Willamette Valley, Oregon’s largest American Viticulture Area (AVA) famous for world-renown Pinot Noir with a climate comparable to the wine-growing regions of Burgundy, France and Piedmont, Italy.

-America’s Hub World Tours, Portland Step On Guide Service, and other local partners strive to bring you the very best and most complete tour experience available.
+America’s Hub World Tours, Oregon Tour Experts, and other local partners strive to bring you the very best and most complete tour experience available.

 Customized and Private Tours: All tours can easily be customized and/or made private.
 Please contact us for details and pricing.